 Vanuatu is subject to a range of natural disasters.
 If a natural disaster occurs, or a warning is issued, follow the advice of local authorities and monitor local radio stations for updates.

 General cyclone information

 In the event of an approaching cyclone, you should identify your local shelter.
-The Vanuatu telephone directory includes detailed advice on the Vanuatu Natural Disaster Management Organisation’s colour coded cyclone alert system.
+The Vanuatu telephone directory includes detailed advice on the Vanuatu Natural Disaster Management Office (NDMO)’s colour coded cyclone alert system.
 The directory also provides details on the basic safety procedures people should follow in the event of a cyclone threat.
 Local media and hotels will convey cyclone alerts issued by local authorities.
 For further information, see the NDMO page.

 Cyclone season in Vanuatu is from November to April, when flooding, landslides and disruptions to services may occur.
 Tropical storms and cyclones may also occur in other months, and the direction and strength of tropical cyclones can change with little warning.